 Immature scales appear to burrow under the waxy layer produced by the needle which provides added protection against pesticide applications and predators.
 As the scale matures, it forms behind the original yellow immature, making it look as if a smaller scale is attached to a larger.
 The feeding tube of the immatures is as long as it is, appearing as a tiny coppery wire that can be seen under a microscope if the scale is carefully pulled back away from the needle.
 The scales feed in epidermal cells and not in the vascular system.

 Other scale pests are infrequent problems.
 These include pine needle scale (Chionaspis pinifoliae), hemlock scale (Hemiberlesia ithacae) and pine tortoise scale (Toumeyella parvicornis).
-To date, these have not been at a high enough density in trees to warrant any control measures.
+To date, these have not been at a high enough density in trees to warrant control measures, but their presence can be of regulatory concern when shipping to other areas.

 The elongate hemlock scale is difficult to control for several reasons.
 As an armored scale, it has a hard covering which makes pesticide penetration difficult.
 Since its life cycle is not synchronous, all life stages are almost always present, meaning that insecticides can not be applied at any given crawler emergence.
 Since it feeds in epidermal tissue instead of vascular tissue, it is not as easily controlled by systemic insecticides.
 Also as an introduced pest, it doesn’t have a lot of natural enemies, though there are several that feed on it.